ebu/benchmarkstt/docs/api-methods.rst

 :param str config: configuration text

 :example text: "He bravely turned his tail and fled"
+:example config:
+        # using a simple config file
+        Lowercase
-:example config: '# using a simple config file\nLowercase \n\n    # it even supports comments\n# If there is a space in the argument, make sure you quote it though!\n  regexreplace "y t" "Y T"\n \n      # extraneous whitespaces are ignored \n     replace   e     a\n'
+        # it even supports comments
+        # If there is a space in the argument, make sure you quote it
+        # though!
+        regexreplace "y t" "Y T"
+        \n\n
+        # extraneous whitespaces are ignored
+        replace   e     a
 :example return: "ha bravalY Turnad his tail and flad"

 :param str text: The text to normalize